-I write historical fiction, non-fiction and short stories including the following:
+Shahida writes historical fiction, non-fiction and short stories including the following:

-I have contributed to the following magazines: Best of British, The Great War, Children of the New Earth, and Sisters (the UK's first magazine for Muslim women).
-I have also contributed to BBC Radio Cambridgeshire and BBC Three Counties radio.
-I wrote for the Asian World newspaper and was a columnist for Weekly Desh newspaper.
-I currently blog for the Huffington Post.
+She has contributed to the following magazines: Best of British, The Great War, Children of the New Earth, and Sisters (the UK's first magazine for Muslim women).
+She has also contributed to BBC Radio Cambridgeshire and BBC Three Counties radio.
+She has also written for the ‘Asian World’ newspaper and was a columnist for ‘Weekly Desh’ (British Bangladeshi) newspaper and has blogged for the Huffington Post UK.

 She has been on the judging panel of the Young Muslim Writers Awards since 2014.

 She is a trustee of the Cambridge Mosque Trust which is building Cambridge’s first purpose-built mosque and Europe’s first eco-mosque, to open late 2018.

 Please see the Books and Writing and Projects pages for further information about her work.